 “Take it easy.
 Take it any way you can get it.”

 As time moves faster in our golden haze, I learn about everyone in Robby’s gang.
 Michael has been Robby’s best friend since first grade.
 He is dark and quiet, content to know what is going on and flow with the group.
 Dave and Jazz are best buddies in 9th grade, junior high stoners, stupid enough to cause trouble, but too young to suffer the consequences.
 Iggy is the truly dark one, with a perpetual scowl.
 He never approves of anything.
-While we’re moving into Progressive Rock (Jeff Beck, Boz Scaggs, Steely Dan) Iggy is a primitive retro, preferring the Detroit sounds of real rhythm and blues, like Mitch Ryder & the Detroit Wheels, the Amboy Dukes with Ted Nugent, and especially The Stooges.
-He laughs at our pretensions of being real musicians, saying you don’t need to know anything to be a rocker.
+While we are moving into Progressive Rock (Jeff Beck, Boz Scaggs, Steely Dan) Iggy is a primitive retro, preferring the Detroit sounds of real rhythm and blues, like Mitch Ryder & the Detroit Wheels, the Amboy Dukes with Ted Nugent, and especially The Stooges.
+He laughs at our pretensions of being real musicians, saying you do not need to know anything to be a rocker.
 He’s a 50’s greaser in the 70’s, with a chunky build, a leather jacket and long, greased-backed hair.
 He looks like the only one of us who could win a fight.
 He also is the only one to spend time in juvie.
 Dawn is Jazz’s older sister.
 Although she likes to talk and doesn’t mind being the butt of our sexist jokes, she keeps pretty much to herself.
 The only other girl regular is Mary, Robby’s girlfriend.
 She has her own mind, speaking out against our stupid sexist ideas, none of which are directed at her.
 After putting me off about my Latina girlfriend, she slowly comes around, asking me about Tina and what it was like visiting her.
 When I try explaining life in the Bronx, she burst into song from ‘West Side Story,’ “I like to be in A-mer-i-ca.”

 Leonard Bernstein Music Publishing Company / Boosey & Hawkes